-The Associate Degree Nurse is prepared to coordinate, plan and provide nursing care in hospitals and community settings.
-The Registered Nurse assists clients with personal care, provides teaching and counseling to prevent illness and promote health, and performs specialized treatments and procedures.
-Registered Nurses function as team leaders and direct the care provided by Licensed Vocational Nurses (LVNs), nursing assistants (CNAs), as well as unlicensed health-care workers.
+The graduate with a 30-unit option Certificate of Achievement is a registered nurse prepared to coordinate, plan and implement nursing care in hospitals and community settings.
+The registered nurse assists clients with personal care, provides teaching and counseling to prevent illness, promote health, and performs specialized treatments and procedures.
+Registered Nurses function as team leaders who delegate and manage the care provided by Licensed Vocational Nurses (LVNs), certified nursing assistants (CNAs), patient care technicians (PCTs) as well as unlicensed healthcare workers.